 Benefits of Endpoint Management & Protection

-Please note that many of these details are specific to IT professionals and those that self-administer their machines.
+Please note the many of these details are specific to IT professionals and those that self-administer their machines.

 Active Directory Group Policy will be configured to disable auto-run or auto-play technology.
 Auto-run and auto-play enable devices to automatically launch programs from external drives or media that are connected.